Founding Quantum Cryptography on Quantum Advantage, or, Towards Cryptography from $\mathsf{\#P}$-Hardness: Introduction

 Let us explain what we're looking for in more detail.
-The gold standard in modern cryptography is to base security on mathematical conjectures whose statement is scientifically interesting independently of the cryptographic application itself.
-We want to avoid assuming that a suggested scheme itself is secure; since such assumptions are construction-dependent and the proclaimed guarantee of provable security essentially loses its meaning (we refer the reader to a survey by Goldwasser and Kalai~\cite{GoldKal} for a deep and thought-provoking analysis).
+The gold standard in modern cryptography is to base security on mathematical conjectures whose statement is scientifically interesting independently of the cryptographic application itself\footnote{For instance, random circuits have been conjectured to output pseudorandom states~\cite{AQY21}--- but this essentially assumes that a given construction is secure, and to our knowledge, has not been cryptanalyzed or theoretically studied.
+It is also known to not be true for certain architectures (e.g., BosonSampling outputs are not pseudorandom~\cite{AA14}), and it is unclear why this conjecture would be separated from the existence of one-way functions.}.
+We want to avoid assuming that a suggested scheme itself is secure; since such assumptions are construction-dependent and the proclaimed guarantee of provable security essentially loses its meaning (we refer the reader to a survey by Goldwasser and Kalai~\cite{GoldKal} for a more thought-provoking analysis).
 Underlying modern classical cryptography is a bedrock of concrete mathematical problems that have been introduced and cryptanalyzed extensively and often independently of their cryptographic application.

-Going back to the state of affairs in quantum cryptography: so far, all provably secure constructions of quantum cryptosystems rely on the existence of one-way functions\footnote{It has been conjectured that random circuits output pseudorandom states~\cite{AQY21} -- but this essentially assumes that a given construction is secure, and to our knowledge, has not been cryptanalyzed or theoretically studied.}.
+Going back to the state of affairs in quantum cryptography: so far, all provably secure constructions of quantum cryptosystems, from well-studied assumptions, rely on the existence of one-way functions.
 At the same time, building on all the excitement about the possibility of cryptography without one-way functions, there is a large body of work conceptualizing quantum generalizations of classical cryptographic primitives, and reducing them to one another.
 Besides quantum commitments, secure computation, pseudorandom and one-way states discussed above, other examples include quantum public-key and private-key encryption, signature schemes, etc.\footnote{We refer the reader to the graph at \url{https://sattath.github.io/qcrypto-graph/} for several additional examples.} In fact, there is even a name for a world in which one-way functions do not exist and yet secure quantum cryptography is possible: {\em Microcrypt}.